Gusty & Cooler before Weekend Heat Wave

 Weekend HEAT: First Alert Weather Day issued for Sunday

-WEDNESDAY - THURSDAY: A gusty and “cooler” pattern arrives Wednesday, as highs only warm into the 70s for most and low 80s.
-There is a chance for a few showers and thundershowers.
-Winds will increase from the southeast Wednesday afternoon.
-Winds may gust over 35 mph at times.
-Westerly wind increases Thursday with sunny skies.
-Gusts again may be 30+ mph.
-Temperatures warm into the mid 70s and low to mid 80s.
-There is a slight chance for a light shower or two, perhaps a rumble of thunder, across the north Thursday afternoon.
+THURSDAY: Westerly wind increases again through the morning Thursday with sunny skies.
+Gusts again may be 30-40+ mph.
+Temperatures warm into the mid 70s and low 80s.
+There is a slight chance for a light shower or two, perhaps a rumble of thunder, across the north Thursday as a low continues to pass to our north.

 FRIDAY - SUNDAY: One word: HOT.
 Sunny skies continue Friday and the heat ramps up quickly through the weekend!
 Expect highs on Friday to be in the 80s to near 90.
 Hotter yet Saturday!
 High temperatures will soar into the low and mid 90s under partly cloudy skies.
 Sunday (Father’s Day) looks to be the hottest day..... widespread 90s with the possibility of triple digits!
 Stay cool!

-MONDAY-TUESDAY: Still hot, but just a touch cooler than the weekend.
-Highs Monday warm into the 80s and 90s.
-A few triple digit readings can’t be ruled out, either.
-There is a chance for some thunderstorms, mainly in the afternoon-evening hours.
-By Tuesday we will have a better chance of thunderstorms.
-The temperatures will slip back a bit, with highs in the 80s for many.
+MONDAY-TUESDAY: Still hot to start the week!
+Highs Monday warm into the 90s, just a pinch cooler north and west behind an advancing cold front.
+A few triple digit readings can’t be ruled out, either - especially south and east.
+There is a chance for some thunderstorms, mainly in the afternoon-evening hours with the cold frontal passage.
+Relief from the excessive heat comes Tuesday as high temperatures for the day slip back into the 80s for most.
+There is potential for a few showers and isolated storms Tuesday.

+WEDNESDAY: Temperatures remain warm in the 80s for Wednesday with a few clouds.
+Later in the day there is a chance for showers and thunderstorms.

 FARGO AREA 7-DAY PLANNER: